 So what draws the thresher sharks here?

 The first factor is Malapascua’s proximity to deep water.
 Thresher sharks prefer to hunt for squid, sardines, and even juvenile tuna in the depths, coming closer to the surface only for a short time.
-In fact, technical divers on Malapascua have encountered threshers as deep as 100 metres, and it is believed that they venture far deeper - with maximum depths of 300 metres or more!
-A lifetime spent in the dark has forced these sharks to evolve in interesting ways - such as developing distinctly large eyes!
+In fact, technical divers on Malapascua have encountered threshers as deep as 100-metres, and it is believed that they venture far deeper, reaching maximum depths of 300-metres or more!
+Spending the majority of their lifetime in the dark has forced these sharks to evolve in interesting ways, such as developing their distinctly large eyes.

-While the threshers do spend the vast majority of their lives well below the recreational diving limits, Malapascua is one of the few places in the world where they make frequent appearances in the shallows - to visit the Monad Shoals’ series of cleaning stations.
+While the threshers do spend the vast majority of their lives well below the recreational diving limits, Malapascua is one of the few places in the world where they make frequent appearances in the shallows.
+The sharks make these vertical migrations to visit various cleaning stations found around Kimud Shoal and Monad Shoals.
 At these sites, multiple species of wrasse turn up each morning, waiting to pick the sharks clean of parasites.
 Once they reach the cleaning stations, the threshers hover nearly motionless, waiting patiently in the queue for their personal spa treatments.

 The whip-like tail and large eyes are two distinguishing features of a thresher shark

-If you’re planning to dive with Malapascua’s famous threshers, be prepared for an early start, as most boats depart at around 4:30 AM.
-These sharks are extremely light-sensitive, thanks to their supersized eyes.
-So, they normally only visit the cleaning stations at dawn, retreating back to the depths as day finally breaks.
+If you’re planning to dive with Malapascua’s famous threshers, be prepared for an early start, as most boats depart before dawn.
+These sharks are extremely light-sensitive, thanks to their supersized eyes, and will retreat back into the darkness of the depths once the sun becomes too bright.
 For this same reason, flash photography is strictly prohibited during thresher shark dives.

-Once you’ve taken the 30-minute boat ride out to the Monad Shoals, your dive group will gear up, enter the water, and descend well before it’s light outside.
-You’ll slowly make your way to a depth of around 30 metres, and then the wait begins.
-Patient dive groups will be deeply rewarded with multiple thresher sightings, and chance encounters with other cleaning station visitors, including both manta and mobula rays, and reef sharks.
+Once you’ve taken the boat ride out to the shoals, your dive group will gear up, enter the water, and slowly descend into the inky water – and then the wait begins.
+Patient dive groups will be rewarded with multiple thresher sightings, and chance encounters with other cleaning station visitors, including both manta and mobula rays, and reef sharks.

 Ready to start planning your trip to Malapascua?